Christoph Croisé — Debut CD with Oxana Shevchenko

 - Allegro, ma non troppo — Andantino (8’42”)

 An excellent sonata, absolutely beautiful music!
 Listening to this from CD can’t be a full substitute for hearing it live, in concert, as you miss the atmosphere.
-The recording also can’t show the interaction of Christoph Croisé’s wonderful instrument (Mattio Goffriller, Venice, 1712) with the acoustics of the concert venue.
+Christoph Croisé is playing a wonderful instrument (Mattio Goffriller, Venice, 1712).
+The recording also can’t show the interaction of that instrument with the acoustics of the concert venue.
 On the other hand, there are very few seats in any concert hall where one can enjoy the transparency of the CD sound.
 Here, you get you every detail of both the cello playing, as well as Oxana’s excellent accompaniment.

 The recording is excellent in sound, spatial resolution and transparency, and of course in the playing in both parts: perfect for all practical purposes.
 It may well be that in the live concert there is one or the other missing note (I didn’t notice any during the concert, frankly).
 This would of course be corrected on the CD.
 But for all I can tell (from memory), the playing in the concert was pretty equivalent to the performance on CD.
 According to the artists, a video recording of the concert should soon be available via YouTube; once that is the case, I’ll add that video to my concert review (provided sharing it is allowed).